Scanning electron microscope: X-ray microanalysis

+Complementary techniques

+Many SEM-based research studies are supported by complementary nanoscale techniques such as atomic force microscopy (AFM) and its electrical imaging modes.
+These methods provide insights that go beyond surface morphology.
+For example, AFM can probe the sample's surface topography at the nanometer scale using a sharp tip in contact or tapping mode.
+Conductive AFM (C-AFM) enables mapping of local electrical conductivity, useful in studying resistive switching materials and semiconductors.
+Kelvin probe force microscopy (KPFM) measures surface potential variations, which is valuable for analyzing charge distributions in electronic or photovoltaic materials.
+When used alongside SEM, these techniques offer a comprehensive understanding of both structural and functional properties of materials.

 Resolution of the SEM

-SEM is not a camera and the detector is not continuously image-forming like a CCD array or film.
+A SEM is not a camera and the detector is not continuously image-forming like a CCD array or film.
 Unlike in an optical system, the resolution is not limited by the diffraction limit, fineness of lenses or mirrors or detector array resolution.
 The focusing optics can be large and coarse, and the SE detector is fist-sized and simply detects current.
 Instead, the spatial resolution of the SEM depends on the size of the electron spot, which in turn depends on both the wavelength of the electrons and the electron-optical system that produces the scanning beam.
 The resolution is also limited by the size of the interaction volume, the volume of specimen material that interacts with the electron beam.
 The spot size and the interaction volume are both large compared to the distances between atoms, so the resolution of the SEM is not high enough to image individual atoms, as is possible with a transmission electron microscope (TEM).
 The SEM has compensating advantages, though, including the ability to image a comparatively large area of the specimen; the ability to image bulk materials (not just thin films or foils); and the variety of analytical modes available for measuring the composition and properties of the specimen.
 Depending on the instrument, the resolution can fall somewhere between less than 1 nm and 20 nm.
 As of 2009, The world's highest resolution conventional (≤30 kV) SEM can reach a point resolution of 0.4 nm using a secondary electron detector.